cameronhill1/Skill-of-Living/recs.md

 - **Stumbling on Happiness, Gilbert** - In this one, Dan Gilbert (another Harvard psychologist) explores a few of these cognitive biases in detail to explain why we're so bad at predicting what will make us happy.
 He concludes that we should trust ourselves less in this department, and ask people who have been through what it is that we're considering - how do they feel?
 This can save us years of wasted effort - it is said that the worst thing in life is not to miss out on what you want, but to get it and realize that it's not what you wanted.
 So, let's make an active effort to look at the happiest people in the world, and see how they live.

+- **The Happiness Hypothesis, Haidt** -

 - **The 6 Pillars of Self-Esteem, Branden** - This is the seminal work on self-esteem, from what I've seen.
 I think the concept of self-esteem, and the way in which it's explored here, is extremely all-pervasive, permeating all aspects of life.
 Nathaniel Branden was Ayn Rand's lover for a while, and she considered him to be the living embodiment of her work (she based the character John Galt on him).
 So, if you'd like a fiction book or two with many examples of characters *living* these ideas, then you may enjoy Atlas Shrugged and/or The Fountainhead.

+- **Hell Yeah or No, Sivers** - Fantastic book - I love Derek's writing style.
+An intelligently organized collection of short essays on updating identity, making things happen, changing perspective, what's worth doing, fixing faulty thinking, saying no, and saying yes.

 - **The Vital Question, Lane** - Nick Lane asks the question "Why has life evolved the way it has?", and points to energy (availability, efficiency) as the answer.

 - **Why Information Grows?, Hidalgo** - Hidalgo explores how information "spins up" exponentially.

-- **Gödel, Escher, Bach?, Hofstadter** - Hofstadter draws on many disparate sources and fields to present his main idea: that consciousness, the feeling of being a self, is the result of many neurones firing and coordinating together (in ways we're not yet 100% clear on).
+- **Gödel, Escher, Bach? + I Am A Strange Loop?, Hofstadter** - Hofstadter draws on many disparate sources and fields to present his main idea: that consciousness, the feeling of being a self, is the result of many neurones firing and coordinating together (in ways we're not yet 100% clear on).

 - **The User Illusion, Nørretranders** - Nørretranders uses the idea of the "user illusion" from computers (the illusion that there is a desktop etc., rather than just a graphical interface layed on top of code and hardware) as an analogy to suggest that we are also living a user illusion - that perhaps there is no "self" in the way that we typically tend to think of it.